-- The growth in housing that the DDNP will help to deliver over the coming years will trigger the need for infrastructure because of capacity issues, such as highway junction improvements to tackle congestion.
+- 289 The growth in housing that the DDNP will help to deliver over the coming years will trigger the need for infrastructure because of capacity issues, such as highway junction improvements to tackle congestion.
 It will also trigger the need for infrastructure to make the Plan more sustainable, such as green spaces and habitat improvements. - 290 Some infrastructure improvements will be directly linked to particular site allocations, and it is likely that the development will need to provide that infrastructure.
-Such improvements are included in the site allocation policies. - Other infrastructure improvements will be more strategic and linked to the growth considered overall, so not site specific.
-Mostly, this will be the responsibility of the Local Planning Authorities (LPA) rather than the DDNP, and the funding will come from a hold range of sources, including CIL.
-Local authorities, the health service and utilizes bodies all have access to other funding sources for strategic infrastructure, and often a competitive process as to how the funding is allocated.
+Such improvements are included in the site allocation policies. - 291 Other infrastructure improvements will be more strategic and linked to the growth considered overall, so not site specific.
+Mostly, this will be the responsibility of the Local Planning Authorities (LPA) rather than the DDNP, and the funding will come from a whole range of sources, including CIL.
+Local authorities, the health service and utilities bodies all have access to other funding sources for strategic infrastructure, and it is often a competitive process as to how the funding is allocated.

-POLICY 13 - Funding and Delivery of National Sture
+POLICY 13 - Funding and Delivery of Infrastructure

-New major development must decloration that it will not overburden existing infrastructure and that apacitors available or can be made available to serve the development.
-It cincludes, but is not limited to, sewage and highways.
-Applications for major development must submit an infrastructure in acct statement which assesses the impact of the proposed development accordal infrastructure.
+New major development must demonstrate that it will not overburden existing infrastructure and that capacity is available or can be made available to serve the development.
+This includes, but is not limited to, sewage and highways.
+Applications for major development must submit an infrastructure impact statement which assesses the impact of the proposed development on local infrastructure.

-Funding from the community in pastructure Levy provided to the parish councils will, where reasonable, be spent on projects that either support and more more sustainable and acceptable the overall level of planned growth in the area of the DDNP, or that are otherwise identity of a contraction projects.
+Funding from the Community Infrastructure Levy provided to the parish councils will, where reasonable, be spent on projects that either support and make more sustainable and acceptable the overall level of planned growth in the area of the DDNP, or that are otherwise identified community priorities.
 This will include, but is not limited to, the following:

-- Further eveloping the Green Corridors including habitat sement; - Delivery of a new leisure centre for Diss; - Regeneration of the Waveney Quarter, south of Park Road in Diss; - d) Priority projects on the walking and cycling network; and - e) Traffic calming in the villages where speed of traffic is an issue. - The 25% of CIL that will come to the parishes (including Diss Town) involved in the DDNP (once the plan is adopted or 'made') can be used to fund local infrastructure projects.

-This does not exclude contributing to the delivery of strategic infrastructure, if that is a

-- priority of the community.
+- a) Further developing the Green Corridors including habitat enhancement; - b) Delivery of a new leisure centre for Diss; - c) Regeneration of the Waveney Quarter, south of Park Road in Diss; - d) Priority projects on the walking and cycling network; and - e) Traffic calming in the villages where speed of traffic is an issue. - 292 The 25% of CIL that will come to the parishes (including Diss Town) involved in the DDNP (once the plan is adopted or 'made') can be used to fund local infrastructure projects.
+This does not exclude contributing to the delivery of strategic infrastructure, if that is a priority of the community.
 Neighbourhood plans have a key role in setting out project action plans for use of local CIL funding.
-Furthermore, project funding bids (whether for local or strategic infrastructure) are greatly enhanced by evidence of community support. - 293 With regard to Policy 13, major development, such as that of ten dwellings or more, will be expected to submit a narrative with the planning application which sets out the impact on infrastructure, including any capacity constraints, and how any unacceptable impacts will be mitigated.
+Furthermore, project funding bids (whether for local or strategic infrastructure) are greatly enhanced by evidence of community support.

+- 293 With regard to Policy 13, major development, such as that of ten dwellings or more, will be expected to submit a narrative with the planning application which sets out the impact on infrastructure, including any capacity constraints, and how any unacceptable impacts will be mitigated.
 This can be included within the Planning Statement or as a separate report or a series of separate reports.
-Evidence should be used, proportionate to the scale of the proposal. - In some cases, the growth proposed, either overall or on a particular site, will in be possible without improvements in infrastructure, particularly utility provision, and development may therefore need to be delayed until improvements are made.
+Evidence should be used, proportionate to the scale of the proposal. - 294 In some cases, the growth proposed, either overall or on a particular site, will not be possible without improvements in infrastructure, particularly utility provision, and development may therefore need to be delayed until improvements are made.